bshack/trndyModel/README.md

 var allColors = modelColors.get();
 ```

-This returns only a single model from the collection array.
+This returns only a single model from the collection array at the specified index.

 ```
 var greenData = modelColors.get(1);